Telekom Malaysia: Cellular Mobile Services

-Even before listing, STM had entered into a partnership with the Fleet Group to launch Celcom, the country's first private mobile system (ART 900) using Ericsson's Total Access Communication System (TACS).
+Even before listing, STM had entered into a partnership with the Fleet Holdings to launch Celcom, the country's first private mobile system (ART 900) using Ericsson's Total Access Communication System (TACS).
 Private mobile systems were needed to supplement ATUR, which could no longer handle the volume of traffic it was receiving.
 Not long after, STM divested its 51% stake in Celcom to Alpine Resources, to start its own mobile enterprise based on the US-based Advanced Mobile Phone System (AMPS).
 Subsequently, the Government handed out six Global System for Mobile Communications (GSM) licences, but none of these were to STM.
 It was only in 1996 that STM was able to introduce its 1800 MHz digital TMTOUCH cellular service.
 In 2003, TMTOUCH merged with Celcom to form the country's largest cellular operator.
 Two years later, this cellular operator launched the country's first 3G service.

 Meanwhile, TMB also ventured into the mobile business overseas and it obtained its first GSM licence in Sri Lanka in 1994.
 This was followed by licences in India and Ghana, although it relinquished its businesses in these countries within a couple of years due to political circumstances.
 Undeterred, TMB continued to make forays abroad and, by 2000, had a presence in South Africa, Guinea, Malawi, Cambodia, Thailand and Bangladesh.
 Eventually the company decided to consolidate its investments overseas and concentrate on markets closer to home.
 Thus by 2004, its mobile international presence was concentrated in Malaysia, Singapore, Sri Lanka, Bangladesh, Cambodia, India, Iran and Pakistan.
 In 2005, TMB underwent a major rebranding as TM.
 At the end of 2007, TM's total international cellular subscriber base stood at 30.3 million.